Integrating C code into Engee models using the C Function block

 rm -f *.o *.a *.so

-Let's start compiling the libraries:
+Let's start compiling libraries:

 run(`make -C $demoroot/source`)

-Integrate the static and dynamic library into our Engee model.
+Integrating the static and dynamic library into our Engee model.

 The following construction options are defined here:

-Let's simulate the system:
+Let's model the system:

 cCodeIntegration_library_static = engee.load("$demoroot/models/cCodeIntegration_library_static.engee", force = true)